cwaldau/php-nested-comments/README.md

 Create a new user_comments table in your database using the included schema.sql

-Modify database conenction details in index.php
+Modify database connection details in index.php

 Test out your new nested comments!